1211104904/assignment/PART2.md

 1. Game commands
 2. Game characters and attributes
-3. Game attributes for zombies are initialised with random numbers.
+3. Game attributes for zombies are initialised with random numbers
+4. Attempts on save and load functions

 Nur Ayu Farisha Binti Hamdan @ Hood

-1. Gameboard
+1. Gameboard design
-2. Customize game settings
+2. Customisable game settings
 3. Alien in the center of gameboard

 ## Problems Encountered & Solutions